abrotman/BIMI_MUA/bimi_mua.md

 ### Injection of Headers to An Unaware Mailbox Provider

-An attacker could attempt to inject a message via normal SMTP methods, howver, the message would contain headers that the MUA may believe were added by the receiving Mailbox Provider.
+An attacker could attempt to inject a message via normal SMTP methods, however, the message would contain headers that the MUA may believe were added by the receiving Mailbox Provider.

 ### IMAP Append